 I never thought about the draft once.
 I never even had it in my mind because I never thought about playing pro-ball.
 It wasn’t part of my plans, but in my senior year they were telling me that I was going to be drafted.
 I had a good career

 at Penn State but it wasn’t great because I didn’t make the All American, but it was a good career.
-I definitely didn’t
+I definitely didn’t think in my wildest dreams that I’d be the first running back

 to be taken.